Tutoriel: Installation du ventilateur de toît et des panneaux solaires (étapes par étapes) - Vanlife-Store

 We chose to use the 40x40 model with 3 speeds, which is mid-range.
 A popular choice is the Carbest Vanvent, which is high-end with interesting features including hot air extraction and rain detection.

-The 40x40 fan has three speeds, a reversible direction allowing it to suck in or expel air, and a built-in thermostat for automatic activation based on the set temperature.
-It offers all the basic features needed at about one-third the price of high-end models, perfect for our installation.
+The 40x40 fan has three speeds, a reversible direction allowing it to either draw in or expel air, and an integrated thermostat for automatic activation based on the set temperature.
+It offers all the basic features needed at a price about one third lower than high-end models, perfect for our installation.

 Marking and cutting

-The fan comes with a foam protector that we can use to position the cut on the roof and mark the cutting lines.
+The fan comes with foam protection that we can use to position the cutout on the roof and mark the cutting lines.

-On some first-generation Sprinter vans, there was a section on the roof adjacent to the sliding door where an original fan or passenger air conditioning unit is mounted.
+Some first-generation Sprinter vans had a section on the roof, adjacent to the sliding door, where an original fan or passenger air conditioning unit is mounted.
 This can be a perfect spot to mount the fan without interfering with ribs or other structural elements.

-Also, we will install sliding windows towards the rear of the van, so placing the fan here allows sufficient distance to get good air circulation when the windows are open at the back.
+Additionally, we will install sliding windows towards the rear of the van, so placing the fan here allows enough distance to get good airflow when the windows are open at the back.

-After marking with a marker, we removed the template and applied painter's tape along the perimeter to avoid scratches caused by the jigsaw shoe when cutting the hole.
+After marking with a marker, we removed the template and applied painter’s tape along the perimeter to prevent scratches caused by the jigsaw shoe when cutting the hole.

 Cutting the sheet metal

-Using a step drill bit, we drilled a ½" hole near each corner so the jigsaw can pivot from side to side.
+Using a step drill bit, we drilled a ½" hole near each corner so the jigsaw could pivot from side to side.
 We used a fine-toothed metal blade to cut the square with a jigsaw.
-Cutting sheet metal with a jigsaw is very noisy, so make sure to wear hearing protection.
+Cutting sheet metal with a jigsaw is very noisy, so be sure to wear hearing protection.

-PRO TIP: To minimize cleanup inside the van, we taped a large garbage bag under our cutting line to catch metal shavings.
+PRO TIP: To minimize cleaning inside the van, we taped a large garbage bag under our cut line to catch metal shavings.

 We then cut 2x4cm wooden boards and drilled holes to create a frame for the fan.
-This frame will be mounted under the fan from the inside, essentially sandwiching the roof wall between the two.
-It provides additional material for the fan mounting screws to hold onto as well as support for the finishing trim once the ceiling panels are installed.
+This frame will be mounted under the fan from the inside, essentially sandwiching the roof panel between the two.
+It provides extra material for the fan mounting screws to hold onto as well as support for the finishing trim once the ceiling panels are installed.

-After applying the adhesive sealant, we placed the fan in position making sure to move it side to side so the sealant could spread.
+After applying the adhesive sealant, we positioned the fan, making sure to move it from side to side so the sealant could spread.

 Final sealing

-To finish the fan installation, we removed the cellophane and admired the result!.
+To finish the fan installation, we removed the cellophane and appreciated the result!

 Rather than using standard roof rails, we used low-profile aluminum profiles 150cm long.
 Unlike newer models, the 2005 Sprinter does not have original mounting points.
-We therefore used three M8 rivet nuts to fix each rail.
+So we used three M8 rivet nuts to fix each of the rails.
 Using a drill bit, we drilled a hole large enough for the threaded rivet to fit perfectly.

-Once all parts are assembled, simply insert the assembly into the hole and tighten the bolt using a hammer drill while holding it straight with the nuts using a wrench.
-By tightening gradually, you will start to feel the rivet compress.
+Once all the parts are threaded together, simply insert the assembly into the hole and tighten the bolt using the impact drill while holding it straight with the nuts using the wrench.
+By tightening little by little, you will start to feel the compression of the rivet.

-Once the tightening resistance increases again, you can simply loosen the bolt and the rivet will stay in place.
-Be careful not to overtighten the bolt, as this could damage the rivnut lobes once compressed and make it difficult to remove.
+Once the clamping resistance increases again, you can simply loosen the bolt and the rivet will stay in place.
+Be sure not to overtighten the bolt, as this could damage the rivnut knobs once compressed and it would be difficult to remove.

-Using 4cm aluminum profile bars, we cut them to length to have four pieces 2 feet long that we can fix on the short sides of the panels.
-We made oblong holes on the mounting sides on the rails by measuring two equidistant points, drilling holes slightly larger than an M8 bolt, cutting the material between the two holes with a jigsaw, and smoothing the edges.
-It is not absolutely necessary to make slots in the holes, but we thought it would give a bit more adjustment possibility during mounting.
+Using 4cm aluminum bar profiles, we cut them to length to have four pieces of 2 feet long that we can attach to the short sides of the panels.
+We made oblong holes on the sides of the mounting on the rails by measuring two equidistant points, drilling holes slightly larger than an M8 bolt, cutting the material between the two holes with a jigsaw, and smoothing the edges.
+It is not absolutely necessary to make slots in the holes, but we thought it would give a bit more adjustment possibility during assembly.

 We made sure the holes were aligned by placing the rivets through the aluminum angle and into the solar panels before fastening.
-Then, we fixed the rivets using the rivet tool.
+Then we secured the rivets using the rivet tool.

-If you have never used a riveting tool before, it takes a few pumps on the handle before there is enough tension to deform the mandrel tail, which is the piece that protrudes and goes into the tool.
+If you have never used a riveting tool before, it takes a few pumps on the handle before there is enough tension to deform the mandrel tail, which is the piece that sticks out and goes into the tool.

-We fixed the rest of the brackets with rivets and got a fairly solid mounting solution.
+We fixed the rest of the brackets with rivets and achieved a fairly solid mounting solution.

 Cleaning rust before final solar installation